crev-dev/cargo-crev/HACKING.md

 * `crev-data` contains core data types, crypto, and serialization code.
 * `crev-lib` implements basic concepts (think `libgit2`)
 * binary crates - the actual utilities that users will call
+    * `crev-bin` - generic tool, currently not meant to be used
+    * `cargo-crev` - frontend integraded with Cargo for Rust
+* auxilary tools:
+    * `recursive-digest` - library implementing a recursive digest over a directory content
+    * `rblake2sum` - a binary on top of `recursive-digest`

-The rule is that any given crate can only depend on the lower layer.
+For core crates, the rule is that any given crate can only depend on the lower layer.

 ### Misc.